kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 # What comes after ML model development?
-This chapter describes what is production code and how to write it using compelementary tools such `poetry`, `Makefile` and code styling modules like `pylint`, `black`, `isort`, `flake8`.
+This chapter describes what is production code and how to write it using complementary tools such as `poetry`, `Makefile` and code styling modules like `pylint`, `black`, `isort` and `flake8`.
-Finally, we will define architecture of our production microservice of RecSys we developed in [Chapter 1](https://rekkobook.com/chapter1/full_pipeline.html)
+Finally, we will define the architecture of our production microservice of RecSys we developed in [Chapter 1](https://rekkobook.com/chapter1/full_pipeline.html)

 After developing a machine learning (ML) model, the next step is to write production code that enables the model to function in a real-world environment.
-Production code is typically written in a programming language such as Python and executed on a server or virtual machine that is accessible to end-users.
+Production code is typically written in a programming language such as Python and executed on a server or virtual machine that is accessible to end users.
 The goal of production code is to ensure that the ML model performs as expected in a production environment, including handling real-world data, scaling to meet demand, and providing accurate and timely predictions.